 Such an unusual long period of working in isolation can cause psychological and emotional strains.
 As such, you may want to try more unorthodox approaches to helping them cope with loneliness

 Some remote workers find virtual co-working particularly effective.
-This is how it works: at certain times of the day, you and your team members log on a video conferencing tool – whether it is Zoom, Skype, or Google Hangouts – and turn the video on without sound.
+This is how it works: at certain times of the day, you and your team members log on a video conferencing tool and turn the video on without sound.

 Remote workers are susceptible to both physical and cyber thefts.
 The stakes are even higher when you are handling sensitive data, proprietary information, and client contracts at home.